Mike014/Audio-Sample-Editor-/README.md

 3. **Open the Project:**
    - Launch the JUCE Projucer application.
-   - Open the .jucer project file located in the cloned repository directory.
+   - Open the .jucer project file located in the cloned repository directory in the Main directory.

 4. **Configure the Project:**
    - Use JUCE Projucer to configure project settings as needed (e.g., build configurations, export targets).